Get all the latest data for Luxembourg City

 So, is now a good time?

-Rather yes, January 2026 looks like a reasonable time to buy property in Luxembourg City if you're prepared to hold for the long term and can secure stable financing.
+Rather yes, June 2026 looks like a reasonable time to buy property in Luxembourg City, but only if you buy carefully and avoid overpriced homes.

 Is it smart to buy now in Luxembourg City, or should I wait as of 2026?